Psychology Educational Specialist Degree Requirements

 Total (71 units)

-school settings, community college teaching, research, or entry into Ph.D. or Psy.D.
+in community college teaching, research, or entry into Ph.D. or Psy.D. programs in

-Admission to the graduate program in psychology is based on the evaluation of a student's capacity to successfully complete master's level work.
-The graduate committee uses multiple criteria to assess an applicant's qualifications including coursework completed, grades, test scores, essays, and letters of recommendation.
+Admission to the graduate program in psychology is based on the evaluation of a student's capacity to successfully complete graduate level work.
+The department graduate committee uses multiple criteria to assess an applicant's qualifications including coursework completed, grades, test scores, essays, and letters of recommendation.
 In addition, an applicant's professional interests and goals are evaluated in terms of the interests of the faculty and the resources of the Department of Psychology.
-Separate evaluations of applicants are made for the M.A. general/experimental program and the Ed.S.
+Separate evaluations of applicants are made for the M.A. general/experimental program, the M.A.
+ABA program, and the Ed.S.
 School Psychology program.
 Although many applicants meet our minimum admission requirements, we are limited in the number of positions available and many qualified applicants cannot be offered admission.

 Admission to classified graduate standing requires a minimum undergraduate grade point average of 3.0, as well as a minimum grade point average of 3.0 in undergraduate psychology courses.
-A combined score of 1,000 or higher on the Verbal and Quantitative sections of the GRE General Test is preferred.
+Scores are the 40th percentile on all sections of the GRE General Test are preferred.
 Applicants lacking minimum scores in one area with compensating strengths in other areas may apply.
 The Department of Psychology does not typically admit unclassified students into the graduate program.

 The graduate writing requirement can be fulfilled in PSYCH 244A.
 Further information can be found in the course syllabus and graduate handbook.